Alberto1Artoni/Alberto1Artoni.github.io/projects/APSC.md

 [1] P. F. Antonietti, M. Verani, C. Vergara, and S. Zonca.
 Numerical solution of fluid- structure interaction problems by means of a high order discontinuous galerkin method on polygonal grids.
 2018

+###### Images shown are GIFs - with no loop.
+Some browser-related issues are known: please open the page with Chrome.